 Roadside collection of domestic waste separated for the purpose of recycling or reuse of those materials.
 Kerbside recycling is usually a service provided by local government and funded largely through rate collection.

 Consists of unrelated people only.
 A non-family household can be either a person living alone or a group household.

 One family household

 A household containing only one family.
 Unrelated individuals may also be present.

-A one family household comprising a lone parent with at least one dependent or non-dependent child.
-The household may also include other relatives and unrelated individuals.
+A one family household comprising a lone parent with at least one dependent child.

 Other one family household